 In this article, we’ll take a look at the key differences between memory care and assisted living to help you determine which option will be best for your loved one.

 The biggest difference between assisted living and memory care is the safety measures that are put in place to keep the residents safe.
-Although both communities install safety features like an emergency alert system, security cameras, and security fencing, residents in memory care are closely monitored at all times to safeguard against issues such as wandering or aggression.
+Although both communities install safety features like an emergency alert system and security fencing, residents in memory care are closely monitored at all times to safeguard against issues such as wandering or aggression.